joelek/ts-autoguard/readme.md

 The type assertion has been replaced by a type guard assertion using `guard.as(...)`.
 The code in the example will throw an error if a broken contract is detected.

-Type guards also support checking using `guard.is(...)` for use in branching decisions.
+Type guards also support type checking using `guard.is(...)` for use in branching decisions and filters.
 Type checks will not throw errors but instead return true or false depending on the success of the check.

 ## Features